LUKKIEN/wagtail-marketing-addons/docs/getting_started.md

 INSTALLED_APPS = [
     # ...
     'wagtail_marketing',
-    'wagtail.contrib.modeladmin', # this package and its seo listing depends on the modeladmin
+    'wagtail_modeladmin', # this package and its seo listing depends on the modeladmin
     # ...
 ]
 ```